By Elin Spring and Suzanne Révy

 BOSTON PROPER

 Leica Gallery Boston – Seeing Across Generations presents three generations of Boston-based photographers who have documented our city and beyond.
-Photographs from the renowned 1970’s series The Bostonians by the late, great Constantine Manos are in dialog with those by his student and friend Stella Johnson and images by her student and friend, Iaritza Menjivar (above), each offering their affecting and distinctive perspectives on human connection.
+Photographs from the renowned 1970’s series Bostonians by the late, great Constantine Manos (photo above) are in dialog with those by his student and friend Stella Johnson and images by her student and friend, Iaritza Menjivar, each offering their affecting and distinctive perspectives on human connection.
 On view from July 17th – September 14th, 2025.

 There will be an Opening Reception on Thursday, July 17th from 6:00 – 8:00pm and an Artist Panel Discussion on Saturday, July 26th from Noon – 2:00pm.